Infringement notice from police

 Infringement Fines

-Infringement fines are an unexpected expense and if you’re student on a low income, they can often be difficult to pay.
+Fines are an unexpected expense and if you’re a student on a low income, they can often be difficult to pay.
 Fortunately, there are options to explore for addressing your fines.
 The most important thing is to take action – and not ignore your fine(s).

 Struggling to pay a fine?
 You have options.